JoshuaBillson/VNH5019Controller/README.md

 **writeSpeed(mode, channel, value)**\
-Write A Speed From -100 (full reverse) to 100 (full forward) To One Or Both Channels\
+Write A Speed From -100 (full reverse) to 100 (full forward) To One Or Both Channels

-writeMode: The Method Of Communication, Either I2C or SRL\
+mode: The Method Of Communication, Either I2C or SRL\
 channel: The Channel Whose Speed We Want To Set (ONE, TWO, or BOTH)\
 value: The Value We Want To Write
+Returns: Nothing

 **writeBrake(mode, channel, value)**\
-Write A Brake Value From 0 (coast) to 100 (full brake) To One Or Both Channels\
+Write A Brake Value From 0 (coast) to 100 (full brake) To One Or Both Channels

-writeMode: The Method Of Communication, Either I2C or SRL\
+mode: The Method Of Communication, Either I2C or SRL\
 channel: The Channel Whose Brakes We Want To Set (ONE, TWO, or BOTH)\
 value: The Value We Want To Write
+Returns: Nothing

 **writeMixedCommand(mode, speedVal, turnVal)**\
-Write A Mixed Command\
+Write A Mixed Command

-writeMode: The Method Of Communication, Either I2C or SRL\
+mode: The Method Of Communication, Either I2C or SRL\
 speedVal: A Value From -100 (Full Reverse) To 100 (Full Forward)\
 turnVal: A Value From -100 (Full Left) To 100 (Full Right)
+Returns: Nothing

 **stop(mode)**\
-Stop Both Motors By Applying Maximum Braking\
+Stop Both Motors By Applying Maximum Braking

-writeMode: The Method Of Communication, Either I2C or SRL
+mode: The Method Of Communication, Either I2C or SRL
+Returns: Nothing

 **setActive(mode)**\
-Place The Controller Into An Active State\
+Place The Controller Into An Active State

-writeMode: The Method Of Communication, Either I2C or SRL
+mode: The Method Of Communication, Either I2C or SRL
+Returns: Nothing

 **setStandby(mode)**\
-Place The Controller Into Standby\
+Place The Controller Into Standby

-writeMode: The Method Of Communication, Either I2C or SRL
+mode: The Method Of Communication, Either I2C or SRL
+Returns: Nothing